Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • A natural, balanced diet should include fiber, vitamins, and various mineral supplements.

-• A broth made from lean meats.
+• Broth made from lean meats.

-Ready food for sterilized and neutered pets.
+Ready-made food for spayed and neutered pets.

 Feeding aging Scots